-Comment: A pre-application conference was held for the proposed use earlier this year (PA-18-11).
+Comment: A pre-application conference was held on November 1, 2018 for the proposed use (PA-18-29).

-C. An application for a protection area permit shall include the completed application and:

-1. Narrative which addresses the approval criteria of CDC 28.110.
+- C. An application for a protection area permit shall include the completed application and: - 1.
+Narrative which addresses the approval criteria of CDC 28.110.